Ukraine rebels mobilize troops amid Russia invasion fears

 Separatist officials announced plans Friday to evacuate hundreds of thousands of people.
 Russia has issued about 700,000 passports to residents of the rebel-held territories.
 Claims that Russian citizens are being endangered might be used as justification for military action.

 Pushilin, the head of the Donetsk rebel government, said women, children and the elderly would go first, and that Russia has prepared facilities for them.
-Pushilin alleged in a video statement that Ukrainian President Volodymyr Zelenskyy was going to order an imminent offensive in the area.
+Pushilin alleged in a video statement that Ukraine was going to order an imminent offensive in the area.

 Metadata from two videos posted by the separatists announcing the evacuation show that the files were created two days ago, The Associated Press confirmed.
 U.S. authorities have alleged that the Kremlin’s effort to come up with an invasion pretext could include staged, prerecorded videos.